Michaela Kubacki

 Partial Differential Equations

 An introduction to partial differential equations (PDEs) with an emphasis on first and second-order linear equations.
 Using analytical, qualitative, and numerical techniques, we will study the Laplace, heat, and wave equations, as well as their applications.
 MATLAB will be used where applicable.
-(MATH 0223 and either of MATH 0225 or MATH 0226) 3 hr lect.
+(MATH 0223 or MATH 0224, and MATH 0226) 3 hr lect.

 Terms Taught